Olene, Oregon

 Olene is an unincorporated community in Klamath County, Oregon, United States.
-It is 10 mi southeast of Klamath Falls on Oregon Route 140.
+The community is 10 mi southeast of Klamath Falls on Oregon Route 140.
 Olene currently has a general store and at one time it had a school.

+History

 In 1940 Olene had a population of 62 and was considered a suburb of Klamath Falls.
 Olene was the center of a prosperous dairy and potato farming district.

 According to William Gladstone Steel, Olene is a Klamath word meaning "eddy place" or "place of drift."
 O. C. Applegate adopted the word for the site in 1884 when the post office was established.
 The original Olene post office was up the Lost River from the current townsite.
 When the post office closed in 1966, it was near The Gap, a restriction in the Lost River.
 This gap is also known as Olene Gap, and the Olene Hot Springs are nearby.